Athena-ins/athena-contracts/README.audit.md

 ## Objectives

-As a first audit for a beta launch we feel it is important to underline the objectives so your work can be focused on current needs.
-Some improvements are already on our to-do list but are not implement yet and analysis of these elements would be redundant to our future internal work.
+As a first audit for a beta launch we feel it is important to underline the objectives so your work can be narrowed down to our current needs.
+Some improvements are already on our to-do list but are not implement yet and analysis of these elements would be redundant with our future internal work.

-Here are the aspect in which you help could, at the moment, help us the most:
+Here are the aspect in which your help can help us the most:

 - Ensuring the core logic of the protocol cannot cause major losses of user funds.
 - Ensuring the contracts do not present attack vectors that could cause major losses of user funds.